 GeneCards Summary for RAB26 Gene

 RAB26 (RAB26, Member RAS Oncogene Family) is a Protein Coding gene.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Metabolism of proteins.
 GO annotations related to this gene include GTP binding and GMP binding.
 An important paralog of this gene is RAB37.

 UniProtKB/Swiss-Prot for RAB26 Gene